-Orange Trumpet Vine (Pyrostegia venusta) grows well in the warm to temperate climates.
-Known for its gorgeous orange flowers that bloom in late autumn through to winter, the Orange Trumpet Vine is a low maintenance, evergreen plant to choose for climbing up fences or walls.
+Orange Trumpet Vine (Pyrostegia venusta) AKA Flame Vine, grows well in warm to temperate climates.
+Known for its gorgeous orange flowers that bloom in late autumn through to winter, it's a low maintenance, evergreen plant to choose for climbing up fences or walls.
+Orange Trumpet Vine can be mistaken for the invasive weed Chilean Glory Flower (Eccremocarpus scaber), although they're different species.
+The weed has smaller tube-shaped flowers, whereas Orange Trumpet Vine has large trumpet-shaped flowers with pronounced curls at the end.

 How to grow Orange Trumpet Vine in a garden